nightroman/FarNet/PowerShellFar/README.md

     Set-Alias fff Find-FarFile -Description 'Finds the panel file' ...

-The profile is a good place to define aliases.
+The profile is used to define aliases.
 Some sample aliases are predefined.

 ---

-    # The script invoked after interactive commands.
-    $Psf.Settings.InteractiveEndOutputScript = 'Get-Date'

-The script is invoked after each interactive command, its output is converted to strings and written to the interactive editor.

----

     # Provider settings
     $Psf.Providers = ...

-Define how provider data look in a panel; see API help for more details: properties `Providers` (class `Actor`), `Columns` (class `ItemPanel`).
+Define how provider data look in panels; see API help for more details: properties `Providers` (class `Actor`), `Columns` (class `ItemPanel`).

 ---